SURAJ-SHARMA27/GSoC24-final-doc-cBioPortal/GSoC24-FInal-Report.md

 ### 🧬 Gene Expression

-- When "Gene Expression" is selected from the first dropdown, the chart type dropdown is auto-populated with "Box Plot."
+- For the Gene Expression part, the data is now in JSON format, filtered based on genes with a genomic alteration in the cohort.
+The data is shown on a sample-tissue level, meaning each dot represents a unique sample-tissue combination.
+The expression value represents the average expression of the selected gene for all cells within that sample-tissue combination.
+When "Gene Expression" is selected from the first dropdown, the chart type dropdown is auto-populated with "Box Plot".

 **Gene Selection:**
 - A dropdown appears for selecting a gene, displaying all available genes.